PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-H Data Structures That Power Your Database
+# Data Structures That Power Your Database

 In order to efficiently find the value for a particular key in the database, we need a different data structure: an *index*.
 In this chapter we will look at a range of indexing structures and see how they compare; the general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.